 6. Oak Park

-Oak Park is off the well beaten tourist track, but that doesn’t make it any less exciting.
+Adjacent suburb Oak Park is off the well beaten tourist track, but that doesn’t make it any less interesting.
 In fact, it’s quite the opposite.
-The town is home to Frank Lloyd Wright’s home and studio and numerous homes he designed.
+The town is home to Frank Lloyd Wright’s home and studio and numerous homes he designed in the Prairie style.
 Spending the afternoon touring the neighborhoods on a guided or self-paced tour is a perfect way to see the area.
 It is also home the Ernest Hemingway Birthplace Museum, so literary fans won’t want to miss a chance to take a tour.
 Down the road is the Garfield Park Conservatory, another beautiful garden space in Chicago and one of the largest in the nation.

 7. The rooftops

 One of the best ways to see Chicago’s signature skyline is at a rooftop restaurant or bar.
 The views day or night are stellar, and dining al fresco at an altitude is a memorable experience.
 Some favorite spots include Little Goat and Bernie’s.
 Many of the downtown hotels also have rooftop restaurants and bars, such as Cindy’s at the Chicago Athletic Association, Loews Streeterville Social at Loews Chicago Hotel, and The J. Parker at Hotel Lincoln.
 Do as the locals do when the weather warms up, and head outside for a bite to eat.

 Travelocity compensates authors for their writings appearing on this site; such compensation may include travel and other costs.